 Reflecting on your own practice, how many times a day do you get asked questions regarding minor ailments?
-From diarrhea to eczema and warts, seeing patients who suffer from minor ailments is an everyday occurrence, since they affect a large number of people.
-As such, the Ontario Pharmacists Association (OPA) and the Canadian Pharmacists Association (CPhA) have partnered together to develop a comprehensive professional development program, which covers a wide variety of minor ailments.
-Each minor ailment module includes patient assessment, differential diagnosis, red flags for referral, treatment alternatives (including prescription drugs), treatment algorithms and patient counselling, monitoring, and follow up.
+From diarrhea to eczema and warts, seeing patients who suffer from minor ailments is an everyday occurrence.
+The Ontario Pharmacists Association (OPA) and Canadian Pharmacists Association (CPhA) have partnered to develop a comprehensive professional development program, that covers a wide variety of minor ailments.
+Each minor ailment module includes patient assessment, differential diagnosis, red flags for referral, treatment alternatives (including prescription drugs), treatment algorithms, and patient counselling, monitoring and follow-up.

-For each minor ailment discussed, participants will be able to demonstrate the following upon completion of the module*:
+Upon completion of each minor ailment module, participants will be able to

 - Describe the pathophysiology.

-- Assess the patients symptoms to determine next steps – treatment/therapy, referral, other.
+- Assess the patient's symptoms to determine next steps – treatment/therapy, referral or other.

 - Recognize red flags signalling referral to a physician.